Brondell01/Brondell01.github.io/README.md

 ## Algorithms and Data Structures

+A great deal of power in programming comes from our ability to create and manipulate data in organized and creative ways.
+To handle information programmatically we need to be able to structure data and access or modify it as our application requirements dictate.
+For this section we'll see the use of Algorithms and Data Structure that allow the inventory application to store and sort information dependent on the user's actions.
+This section is exteremely important since working with data covers the vast majority of effort that goes into designing and programming an application.
+As we move through this section we will see the sorting algorithms I've used to help sort data after it has been displayed.
+This "sorting" will essentially rely on our understnading of data and the position it holds within a structure.

 Section will be used to highlight the code and explain the functionality of the sorting added to the report feature.
 For example; let's include and describe the bubble sort here....
 ```java
 public void bubbleSort(List<History> list, String button){